dwarvesf/brainery/memo/cimb-dwarves-x-netizen-initiating-a-digital-wealth-management-experience.md

 * **API Gateway Construction:** The Dwarves team built a dynamic API gateway, enabling seamless and secure communication between different application components and efficient API management.
 * **Legacy Database and API Integration:** The team integrated the newly developed services with CIMB's existing legacy databases and APIs, ensuring uninterrupted operation and data consistency across the platform.

-### <span style='color:red'>**Communication / Engagement Model**</span>
+## Communication / Engagement Model

 ---

 Navigating a project with multiple stakeholders demands meticulous coordination and transparency.
 To ensure seamless interaction and productivity throughout the project's duration, we adopted a tailored communication model:

-1. **Rapid Recruitment through Talent Pool: **Have been building tech communities since 2020, we were about to quickly recruit and onboard developers suited for the job, ensuring a head start without any undue delays.
+1. **Rapid Recruitment through Talent Pool**: Have been building tech communities since 2020, we were about to quickly recruit and onboard developers suited for the job, ensuring a head start without any undue delays.
-1. **Three-Party Partner Engagement: **This project involved the collaboration of Dwarves, Netizen, and CIMB.
+1. **Three-Party Partner Engagement**: This project involved the collaboration of Dwarves, Netizen, and CIMB.
 Recognizing the intricacies of such a setup:
-1. **Alignment Meetings: **Regular tri-party sync-ups were organized to establish common project goals, clarify responsibilities, and address potential bottlenecks.
+1. **Alignment Meetings**: Regular tri-party sync-ups were organized to establish common project goals, clarify responsibilities, and address potential bottlenecks.
-1. **Roles and Responsibilities: **Clear documentation and delegation ensured that each party was aware of their roles, reducing overlaps and ensuring efficient task execution.
+1. **Roles and Responsibilities**: Clear documentation and delegation ensured that each party was aware of their roles, reducing overlaps and ensuring efficient task execution.
-1. **Rapid Communication with Development Team: ** Direct communication line was established with the development team for maintaining agility in development and timely delivery.
+1. **Rapid Communication with Development Team**: Direct communication line was established with the development team for maintaining agility in development and timely delivery.
-1. **Weekly Changelog: **A weekly changelog providing all parties with a snapshot of our progress was maintained.
+1. **Weekly Changelog**: A weekly changelog providing all parties with a snapshot of our progress was maintained.
 It covered updates on newly rolled-out features, bug fixes, and modifications made during that period, fostering transparency and facilitating real-time feedback.

-### <span style='color:red'>**Outcome**</span>
+## **Outcome**

 ---

 The collaboration between CIMB Malaysia, Dwarves Foundation, and Netizen resulted in substantial benefits, reshaping both the customer-facing platform and the internal architecture of CIMB's systems:

-* **Enhanced User Experience: **A more intuitive interface increased user engagement and trust in the platform.
+* **Enhanced User Experience**: A more intuitive interface increased user engagement and trust in the platform.
-* **Extended User Reach: **The accessible platform design broadened CIMB's demographic appeal, accommodating both younger and older users.
+* **Extended User Reach**: The accessible platform design broadened CIMB's demographic appeal, accommodating both younger and older users.
-* **Setting Market Standards: **CIMB's modernized platform positioned them as trailblazers in the Malaysian banking sector, prompting competitors to reevaluate their digital offerings.
+* **Setting Market Standards**: CIMB's modernized platform positioned them as trailblazers in the Malaysian banking sector, prompting competitors to reevaluate their digital offerings.
-* **Operational Efficiency: **Backend upgrades reduced manual processes, increased transaction accuracy, and overall improved the bank's operational agility.
+* **Operational Efficiency**: Backend upgrades reduced manual processes, increased transaction accuracy, and overall improved the bank's operational agility.
-* **Architecture Revamp: **From a technical perspective, the transition to a dynamic API gateway and seamless integration with legacy systems provided a more scalable, robust, and flexible backend.
+* **Architecture Revamp**: From a technical perspective, the transition to a dynamic API gateway and seamless integration with legacy systems provided a more scalable, robust, and flexible backend.
 This change not only enhanced performance but also future-proofed CIMB's systems against rapid tech advancements.

-**Conclusion**
+## **Conclusion**

 CIMB's digital transformation, backed by architectural advancements, sets a benchmark for excellence, ensuring enhanced customer satisfaction and operational agility for the bank's future endeavors.

 ---

 Dwarves Foundation is a team of design and development experts working closely with clients to craft software, build tech teams, and invest in people who create world's next favorite things.